 Lousy Little Sixpence (Morgan 1982) is a documentary in which Indigenous Australians recount their experience of being forcibly sent away from their families and communities to work for the Australian Government without pay.
-It is provoking to watch these elders tell their stories, in the knowledge that, to this day, the issue of ‘stolen wages’ has not been entirely resolved (see Stolen Wages - A resource guide ).
+It is provoking to watch these elders tell their stories, in the knowledge that, to this day, the issue of stolen wages' has not been entirely resolved.

 One of the most successful Australian films of all time, Crocodile Dundee (Cornell 1985), does not acknowledge this history.
 However, it presents a complex view of Aboriginality and uses humour to subvert stereotypes.
-'City boy' Neville, played by Australian screen legend David Gulpilil, tells the journalist Sue (Linda Kozlowski) that she can’t take his photo.
-She assumes this is because he believes the camera will steal his spirit, but he replies quick-wittedly: 'Nah you’ve got the lens cap on' (watch clip here).
+'City boy' Neville, played by Australian screen legend David Gulpilil, tells the journalist Sue (Linda Kozlowski) that she can't take his photo.
+She assumes this is because he believes the camera will steal his spirit, but he replies quick-wittedly: 'Nah you've got the lens cap on'.

-Australia’s Bicentenary in 1988 raised the question of whether the public should celebrate two hundred years of white presence in Australia or Indigenous survival during this period (see Foley’s Article The Sydney Morning Herald and Representation of the 1988 Bicentennial ).
+Australia's Bicentenary in 1988 raised the question of whether the public should celebrate two hundred years of white presence in Australia or Indigenous survival during this period.
 The documentary Australia Daze (Fiske 1988) reflects this ambivalence.
 The footage of the documentary was filmed on the day of the Bicentennial in various locations around Australia.
-It includes a section on the Aboriginal Protest (watch clip here).
-An Indigenous speaker describes the day as both the morning of a genocide and the 'celebration of a survival' and criticises the “lie of ‘terra nullius’” and its devastating results.
+It includes a section on the Aboriginal Protest.
+An Indigenous speaker describes the day as both the mourning of a genocide and the 'celebration of a survival' and criticises the lie of 'terra nullius' and its devastating results.

 No More 'Terra Nullius' – 1990s

-The 1992 Mabo Land Rights Case exposed the myth of ‘terra nullius’, and recognised the rights of Indigenous people to land (See Land & Sea Rights ).
+The 1992 Mabo Land Rights Case exposed the myth of 'terra nullius', and recognised the rights of Indigenous people to land.
 The documentary, Mabo: Life of an Island Man (Graham 1997) provides a window into the struggle of Torres Strait Islander Eddie Mabo to have his rights to ancestral land recognised.
 The landmark decision was only achieved after his death.
 The Mabo Case influenced the portrayal of land in many films that followed including Vacant Possession (Nash 1994) and even The Castle (Sitch 1997).
 The fictional court case in The Castle relies on the Mabo decision, although the characters are largely ignorant of its real repercussions.